 SOFTS-Raw sugar futures slip as oil falls; cocoa also slides

-LONDON, Sept 8 (Reuters) - Raw sugar futures slipped on Thursday as oil prices fell on renewed recession fears, though losses were limited by signs of tightening nearby supplies and overall strength in white sugar.
+LONDON, Sept 8 (Reuters) - Raw sugar futures slipped on Thursday as oil prices remained weak amid renewed recession fears, though losses were limited by signs of tightening nearby supplies and overall strength in white sugar.

 Cocoa also slipped.